chrishantha/install-java/README.md

 ## Prerequisites

+The script uses "unzip" command.
+Therefore please make sure it is installed.

+`sudo apt-get install unzip`

-This script will not download Java distribution.
+The "install-java.sh" script will not download the Java distribution.
 You need to [download JDK] from Oracle.

-Only requirement is to have all required distributions in a single directory.
+It is required to have all Java distributions in a single directory.

-For example, if you want to install Java 7, following files must be downloaded.
+For example, if you want to install Java 7, following files should be downloaded and moved to a single directory.

  - jdk-7u80-linux-x64.tar.gz
  - jdk-7u80-linux-x64-demos.tar.gz